spacetelescope/style-guides/guides/software-versioning.md

 ### Software others build

-Whenever practical, the re-use of open software built by others is desirable if it meets a needs in software *we* are building.
-This requires managing of dependent versions, as they may either stop being supported, or make backwards-incompatible changes that break the dependent software.
-Because of the broad range of development models that exist it is very hard to set detailed guidelines beyond it being the responsibility of the dependent's maintainer to keep an eye on how dependencies are evolving and set what version should be supported.
+Whenever practical, the re-use of open software built by others is desirable if it meets the needs in software *we* are building.
+This requires managing of dependent versions: as they may either stop being supported or make backwards-incompatible changes that break the dependent software.
+Because of the broad range of development models that exist, it is very hard to set detailed guidelines beyond it being the responsibility of the maintainer to keep an eye on how dependencies are evolving and set what version should be supported.
 However, two good rules of thumb are:

 * "The current version and the previous two" is often a reasonable choice of